lambertoasghedom/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

---- To tell the constructor where to inherit from
+&mdash To tell the constructor where to inherit from

 ## Project Set up